-This article originally appeared on.
+This article originally appeared on Industry Today.
 Guest blog post by Jennifer Kurtz, the Cyber Program Director at Manufacturer’s Edge, an NIST MEP Center in Colorado and a representative of the MEP National NetworkTM.

 According to the U.S. Department of Homeland Security, manufacturing is the second most targeted industry based on the number of reported cyberattacks.
 Further, cyber criminals view small and medium-sized manufacturers (SMMs) as prime targets because many of these companies don’t have adequate preventative measures in place.

 For Department of Defense (DoD), contractors and subcontractors, business as usual is no more.
 The federal government, which is increasingly reliant on external service providers to conduct business, has upped the ante when it comes to protecting controlled unclassified information (CUI) in nonfederal information systems and organizations.
 As of December 31, 2017, all federal government contractors were obligated to meet the Defense Acquisition Regulation Supplement (DFARS) minimum cybersecurity requirements or risk losing their contracts.
 Despite this past due deadline, many SMMs lack the knowledge and resources to upgrade their systems and are at a loss on how to meet these 110 new security requirements.
 Of important note, the Federal Acquisition Regulation, which applies to government contractors working on behalf of the General Services Administration (GSA) and the National Aeronautics and Space Administration (NASA), will soon include similar cybersecurity requirements.